Rodvak/ProductManager/README.md

 # MYSPEND

-This project allows the user to keep track of expenses, it is a Full CRUD app.
+<p>This project allows the user to keep track of expenses, it is a Full CRUD app.</p>
-You can create, save, edit and delete expenses.
+<p>You can create, save, edit and delete expenses.</p>

 ## Features